HopeWallet/Hope.Ethereum/README.md

 This is an example of the ERC20 Transfer method in the Hope.Ethereum library.
 The return value of this method is either of type ```EthTransactionPromise``` or ```Task<TransactionPoller>``` depending on if you are using the Hope.Ethereum.Unity or Hope.Ethereum library.

-The other ERC20 messages are implemented in the same way.
+The other ERC20 token messages are implemented in the same way.

 ```c#
 ERC20 purpose = new ERC20("0xd94F2778e2B3913C53637Ae60647598bE588c570", "Purpose", "PRPS", 18);